zedwang/waterball/README.md

 ### Demo
 ![](/jdfw.gif)

-* The component support AMD、CMD and standalone model
+* The component supported AMD、CMD and standalone model

 #### Install with standalone